Hemang14/hemang-Kanban-Dashboard-Clone/README.md

 # Kanban Dashboard Clone

-This a Clone of Trello and to showcase some basic skills.
+This is a Clone of Trello and to showcase some basic skills.
 The project is built with React.js ,Scss and  Firebase

 Live Demo: https://hemang-kanban-dashboard-clone.web.app